Onzere370/phase-3-sinatra-react-project/README.md

 PUT /categories/:id: Update a specific category by ID.
 DELETE /categories/:id: Delete a specific category by ID.

-This is the frontend repository link for the Chicken Lunchbox project https://github.com/Onzere370/Phase-3-project.git
+This is the frontend repository link for my project https://github.com/Onzere370/Phase-3-project.git